BEIJING, XIAN, CHENGDU AND SHANGHAI

-After crossing the International Date Line, arrive late afternoon in the capital city Beijing, which so mesmerized the world during the 2008 Summer Olympics.
-You’ll be greeted at the airport and travel to your upscale hotel centrally located in downtown Beijing, within easy access to Tiananmen Square, the largest public square in the world.
+Welcome to the capital city Beijing, which so mesmerized the world during the 2008 Summer Olympics.
+Travelers who purchased our air-inclusive package will be greeted at the airport and travel to your upscale hotel centrally located in downtown Beijing, within easy access to Tiananmen Square, the largest public square in the world.
 This evening, your tour director hosts a welcome briefing.Accommodations: Capital Hotel or similar

 Day 3: Beijing

 Today, encounter one of the world’s wonders: the legendary Great Wall, which stretches nearly 4,000 miles across China and was built more than 2,300 years ago.
 After you take the cable car up to the Great Wall, you’ll have plenty of time to explore this UNESCO World Heritage Site, and take in the vistas.
 On the way back to Beijing, we’ll take a photo stop at the iconic Beijing 2008 Olympic Park, where you’ll marvel at the uniquely designed buildings (like the famous Bird’s Nest and Water Cube).Meals: Breakfast, Lunch

 Enjoy the morning at your leisure (perhaps seeing Tiananmen Square, a prime people-watching spot!).
 Or take an optional Hutong and Temple of Heaven excursion, where you’ll explore the city’s ancient back alleys via rickshaw before enjoying lunch with a local family in their home.
 The tour ends with a visit to the Ming Dynasty masterpiece, the Temple of Heaven.
 Later today, fly to Xian, ancient capital of China for 11 dynasties and historic gateway to the old silk trading route.